agraef/midizap/README.md

 There's no Mac or Windows support (yet). midizap has only been tested on Linux so far, and its keyboard and mouse support is tailored to X11, i.e., it's pretty much tied to Unix/X11 systems right now.

 midizap tries to keep things simple, which implies that it has its limitations.
 In particular, system messages are not supported right now, and midizap lacks some more interesting ways of mapping, filtering and recombining MIDI data.
 There are other, more powerful utilities which do these things, but they are also more complicated and usually require at least some programming skills. midizap often does the job reasonably well for simple mapping tasks, but if things start getting fiddly then you should consider using a more comprehensive tool like [Pd][] instead.

+midizap doesn't run with realtime priorities right now, so the precise timing of output events may vary.
+These variations should be at most in the 1 msec ballpark, unless your cpu load is fairly high.
+Until a real-time scheduling option gets added, we suggest using nice(1) to beef up the process priority if needed.

 # See Also